 Every Challenge Has a Backstory

-The City of Ithaca, NY determined a need to implement a major water supply project that would replace a 100-year-old water treatment plant—which was beyond its useful life and challenged by Safe Drinking Water Act requirements—with a new plant and upgraded treatment process to provide greater protection against waterborne pathogens.
+The City of Ithaca, NY, USA determined a need to implement a major water supply project that would replace a 100-year-old water treatment plant—which was beyond its useful life and challenged by Safe Drinking Water Act requirements—with a new plant and upgraded treatment process to provide greater protection against waterborne pathogens.
 The project also would allow the city to continue providing reliable water to more than 35,000 citizens in the area, while saving energy.

 Focus on Solutions

 Ramboll completed several studies, examining factors such as greenhouse gases and ecological considerations, and engaged the community to arrive at the best course of action for the water system.
 Ramboll designed the new water treatment plant using advanced membrane technology and integrated modern control systems.
 The project also included dredging the city’s reservoir to restore lost capacity; constructing a new dewatering facility to reduce the volume of wastes; and implementing dam safety upgrades.

 The new water treatment plant uses modern filtration technology to save energy, while ensuring a safe and reliable water supply for the region.
 The facility is designed with US Green Building Council Leadership in Energy & Environmental Design (LEED) practices to achieve efficient energy consumption and an optimized work environment.